Bleasby, Nottinghamshire

 Bleasby is a village and civil parish in Nottinghamshire, England, located 15 mi northeast of Nottingham.
-It has a population of 804, increasing to 824 (and including Goverton) at the 2011 Census.
+It has a population of 804 for the 2001 census, increasing to 824 (and including Goverton) at the 2011 census, and 840 at the 2021 census.

-The village was served by a Post Office until early 2015, railway station and tea shop.
+The village was served by a post office until early 2015, railway station and tea shop.
 The Saxon charter of 956 records Bleasby as Blisetune, named after a Danish soldier Blesi and tun the Anglo-Saxon word for settlement.

 Bleasby was the childhood home of William Booth, the founder of The Salvation Army.